tabman83/netplanning-material-client/README.md

 - Run `yo gulp-webapp` to scaffold your webapp
 - Run `gulp serve` to preview and watch for changes
 - Run `gulp serve:test` to run the tests in the browser
-- Run `gulp` to build your webapp for production
+- Run `gulp` to build the webapp for production
 - Run `gulp serve:dist` to preview the production build
-- Run `nwjs` to build the standalone app for production
+- Run `gulp nwjs` to build the standalone app for production
+- Run `gulp cordova` to build the cordova app for production